 Feeding happens after the players use their cards.
-This is the phase where they assign food from the pool to their species and also when carnivores hunt.
+This is when they assign food from the pool to their species and when carnivores hunt.
 If there is not enough food to feed everyone, the population of a starving species is decreased.
 The population also decreases with hunting.
 In the worst-case scenario, species can become extinct.

-When contributing to the food pool, players also contribute climate change icons.
+When contributing to the food pool, players also contribute to climate change icons.
 These can sway the climate in two directions (hotter or colder), affecting available food and survival.
-Additionally, there are special events, like heat waves, volcanic eruptions, or glacial thaws, further complicating matters.
+Additionally, special events, such as heat waves, volcanic eruptions, or glacial thaws, further complicate matters.